Best AI Marketing Tools 2026: 15 Tools Tested

 Surfer SEO

-Surfer SEO content editor with optimization scoring
+Surfer SEO content editor with optimisation scoring

-Surfer SEO combines AI writing with real-time content optimization.
+Surfer SEO combines AI writing with real-time content optimisation.
 You enter a keyword, and it scores your draft against what is actually ranking.
 You see which terms to include, how many headings you need, and whether your word count is competitive.

 Where it falls short: The AI output still needs significant editing for voice and expertise.
-The tool is best as an optimization layer on top of your writing process, not a replacement for it.
+The tool is best as an optimisation layer on top of your writing process, not a replacement for it.

 Pricing: From $89/month.
 AI writing requires the Scale plan or higher.

-Best AI Tools for Email Marketing
+Best AI Marketing Tools for Email Marketing

 ActiveCampaign